haskell/ghcup-hs/docs/steps.md

 the types of most expressions, it is recommended that top-level definitions are annotated with their types.

-Now our `hello.hs` source file should looks like this:
+Now our `hello.hs` source file should look like this:

 ```hs
 main :: IO ()